LibreWulf/fullmoon/README.md

 This is a simple little script that performs certain actions based on the change of phases of the moon.
-More specifically, when the moon passes a certain threshold of "fullness", the script will perform an action such as sending a message to a channel and changing nick.
-The moon phase data comes from (Weather Underground)[http://wunderground.com] and is copyright them.
+More specifically, when the moon passes a certain threshold of "fullness" and once it's dark out, the script will perform an action such as sending a message to a channel and changing nick.
+I was planning on using some web API to get sunrise/sunset times and moon illumination data, but I decided I could just do the calculations myself and save some bandwith.

 Not going to lie, this script exists solely because I wanted to make a joke about my IRC nick.